 D. Reconsideration; one-year limitation.
 Whenever a petition requesting an amendment, supplement, or change has been denied by the Town Commissioners, such petition, or one substantially similar, shall not be reconsidered sooner than one year after the previous denial.

-§ 185-74 Procedures for approval of conditional uses.
+§ 185-74 Procedures for approval of conditional uses./redevelopment

 A. The procedures for approval of conditional use are the same as those prescribed for changes and amendments in § 185-73.
 A conditional use shall only be approved if the location is appropriate, the public health, safety, morals and general welfare will not be adversely affected, adequate off-street parking facilities will be provided, the use will not contribute to a traffic problem on congested roads, the necessary safeguards will be provided for the protection of surrounding property, persons and neighborhood values, and further provided that additional standards in this article are observed.
 Unless otherwise specified in this article or specified as a condition of approval, all requirements shall be the same as for other uses in the district in which the conditional use is located.

-B. A preliminary site plan, together with the request for a conditional use and a proposed ordinance, shall be filed with the Town Commissioners.
+B. A preliminary site plan and survey performed by a registered land surveyor, together with the request for a conditional use and a proposed ordinance, shall be filed with the Town Commissioners.
 The preliminary site plan shall comply with the requirements of this chapter and may be accompanied by such other written or graphic material as may be necessary or desirable in aiding the decisions of the Commissioners.
 Fifteen eleven-inch by seventeen-inch and five twenty-four-inch by thirty-six-inch or twenty-four-inch by forty-two-inch copies of the plan, plus an electronic copy in Adobe Acrobat format, shall be submitted.

 C. The Town Commissioners may also request electronic copies of all submission materials at their discretion.